-Having negotiated their way out of Belgium, it now feels like we're into the 2019 Tour de France proper.
-From here, and for the next few weeks, the riders will go over cobbles, up mountains and through the beautiful French countryside.
-Geraint Thomas, as defending champion, will have to work hard this year with tough competition from all sides.
+The 2019 Tour de France has certainly been an intriguing one thus far, with the riders heading over cobbles, up mountains and through the beautiful French countryside.
+Geraint Thomas, as defending champion, has his work cut out to defend his crown.
 Luckily for you, it's a much easier task to live stream Tour de France cycling action from wherever you are in the world by simply reading on.

 Tour de France 2019 - where and when